 Senate Order Contracts

-Murray Motion Senate Order on entity contracts listing for 2019 calendar year
+Murray Motion Senate Order on entity contracts listing for 2019-20 financial year

-Pursuant to the Senate Order on non-corporate Commonwealth entity contracts, the downloadable file lists non-procurement contracts entered into by the Attorney-General's Department which provide for a consideration of $100,000 or more and which:
+Pursuant to the Senate Order on non-corporate Commonwealth entity contracts, the downloadable file lists non-procurement contracts, such as grants, entered into by the Attorney-General's Department which provide for a consideration of $100,000 or more and which:

-All procurement contracts required to be listed pursuant to the Senate Order can be found on the AusTender website.
+All procurement contracts required to be listed pursuant to the Senate Order can be found on the AusTender - external site website.

 Most of the contracts listed contain confidentiality provisions of a general nature that are designed to protect the confidential information of the parties that may be obtained or generated in carrying out the contract.
 The reasons for including such clauses include: